 Instructions

 - Divide dough into 12 pieces, forming each into a ball.
 Allow to rest for 10 minutes.
-On floured surface, roll out balls of dough very thin to form a 9" circle.
+On lightly floured surface, roll out balls of dough very thin to form an 8" circle.